 Top 5 Raunchy Christmas Party Games That Will Make Your Family Cringe

-Maybe you’re dreading small talk with the in-laws you never quite got to know that well, or dodging never-ending questions from distant relatives (not to mention your mother) about when you’re going to settle down.
+Maybe you’re dreading small talk with the in-laws you never quite got to know that well or dodging never-ending questions from distant relatives (not to mention your mother) about when you’ll settle down.
 You’ve tried to navigate these unnatural situations by returning to the dessert table for yet another round of peppermint bark and ginger snap cookies, redirecting the attention to your younger sibling’s current struggles.
-Sure, alcohol always helps navigate the awkward social situations, but do you really want to get drunk and be the only one of the Top 25 Best-Selling Christmas Songs of All Time all by your, well, self?
-TOP
+Sure, alcohol always helps navigate awkward social situations, but do you want to get drunk and be the only one of the Top 25 Best-Selling Christmas Songs of All Time all by your, well, self?

-Instead of being the only one feeling awkward, why not let the whole family share in uncomfortableness be suggesting to play raunchy Christmas party games?
-What exactly does that entail, you ask?
-Here are some ideas that will surely liven up the party and push all of your family members out of their comfort zones — whether they like it or not.
+Instead of being the only one feeling awkward, why not let the whole family share in the uncomfortableness by suggesting playing raunchy Christmas party games?
+Could you tell me what that entails?
+Here are some ideas that will liven up the party and push all your family members out of their comfort zones — whether they like it or not.

 5.)
 Dirty Christmas Mad Libs

-Thought Mad Libs were just for kids, did you?
+I thought Mad Libs were just for kids, did you?
 Not if you change your arsenal of words while completing your Christmas-themed Mad Libs pack.
-Your father is sure to excuse himself from the table as you read your letter to Santa promising to “be a good little (noun).”
+Your father will excuse himself from the table as you read your letter to Santa promising to “be a good little (noun).”
 The best part?
-You can make this party uncomfortable without anyone else’s help.
+You can make this party uncomfortable with everyone else’s help.

 4.)
 “Drink If…”: Ugly Sweater Addition